bruceravel/demeter/documentation/Athena/import/ref.rst

    Data imported with a reference channel.

 When you change the value of :procparam:`energy shift` for the reference, the value of :procparam:`energy shift` for the data changes as well.
 (And vice versa!)
 This feature of reference channels is put to good use `in data alignment <../process/align.html>`__.

 Occasionally, it is useful to tie two data groups together in this way.
-This can be done by marking the two groups you want to tie together as data and reference, then selecting :quoted:`Tie reference channel` from the Group menu.
+This can be done by marking the two groups you want to tie together as data and reference, then selecting :menuselection:`Group --> Tie reference channel`.

 .. todo:: :demeter:`athena` is missing the ability to tie together three or more data groups in a reference relationship -- that would